Brigadoon (1954 film): Box office

-According to MGM records the film earned $1,982,000 in the US and Canada and $1,293,000 and resulted in a loss of $1,555,000.
+According to MGM records, Brigadoon earned $1,982,000 in the US and Canada and $1,293,000 and resulted in a loss of $1,555,000.

 Critical response

-Bosley Crowther in The New York Times of September 17, 1954, described the film as "curiously flat and out-of-joint, rambling all over creation and seldom generating warmth or charm."
-Crowther admired the costumes, sets, and decor but deplored the omission of several musical numbers.
+Bosley Crowther of The New York Times described the film as "curiously flat and out-of-joint, rambling all over creation and seldom generating warmth or charm."
 He found fault with the film's two stars and its director: "the personable Gene Kelly and Cyd Charisse have the lead dancing roles.
 Even so, their several individual numbers are done too slickly, too mechanistically.
 What should be wistful and lyrical smacks strongly of trickery and style ...
 Mr. Kelly's [performance] is as thin and metallic as a nail; Miss Charisse's is solemn and posey ...
 Vincente Minnelli's direction lacks his usual vitality and flow."
-He concluded by noting the film was "pretty weak synthetic Scotch."
-Variety posted a lukewarm review, calling the dance staging "not particularly arresting, although a few of the numbers will have a desired effect on the audience, and the vocals fail to give the tunes the tonal impact needed to put them over."
+William Brogdon of Variety posted a lukewarm review, calling the dance staging "not particularly arresting, although a few of the numbers will have a desired effect on the audience, and the vocals fail to give the tunes the tonal impact needed to put them over."

 Harrison's Reports wrote of the film: "It has much to recommend it from the viewpoint of the production values, and there are individual musical sequences that are nimble, gay, and cheery, but some of the other production numbers are long, drawn out, and tedious, and on the whole the picture's fantasy theme misfires."
 John McCarten of The New Yorker wrote: "There are times in this version of 'Brigadoon' when one is seized by the wild hope that the exposition of the town's dilemma will be quickly boiled down to an essence, so that Gene Kelly and Cyd Charisse can get on with their dancing.
 The problems of the community are always getting in the way though ...
 I rather regretted that they weren't able to cut loose with their musical paces more often."
 The Monthly Film Bulletin called the film "a sizeable disappointment.
 Overloaded with Hollywood-Scottish trappings, with tartans, bagpipes and a wedding celebration preceded by a miniature sort of gathering of the clans, the tenuous romantic fantasy is slackly developed ... and the whimsical dream-world it creates holds no compelling attractions."

-Leonard Maltin in his reappraisal feels this adaptation was unfairly overlooked when it first appeared and particularly praises the "lovely" score, orchestrated mainly by Conrad Salinger, and the performance of Van Johnson as Jeff Douglas.